cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 ## SIP Subject Header Field {#sec-conf-considerations-sip-subject}

-The SIP Subject header field can be used to indicate the Topic associated with the PubSub Conference.
+The SIP Subject header field can be used to indicate the topic associated with the PubSub Conference.
 When a new new conference is created (using SIP signalling) the conference creator uses the Subject header field to indicate the Topic of the conference.

 ~~~~ aasvg